-This section will cover the management and monitoring needs of the powerhouse and desalination plant facilities in Vabbinfaru.
-The environmental performance evaluation exercise conducted on Banyan Tree Vabbinfaru showed that there are limited environmental management issues with reference to powerhouse and desalination plant.
-In fact, there is good environmental management and performance.
-However, there are no written environmental management as lacking.
+This section will cover the management and monitoring needs of the powerhouse and desalination plant facilities in Rihivel.
+The environmental performance evaluation exercise conducted on Rihiveli showed that there are some environmental management issues with reference to powerhouse and desalination plant although the overall environmental management and performance can be considered good.
+There are no written environmental management strategies and monitoring data is lacking.
 Data relating to environmental management and monitoring helps to not only demonstrate compliance but also helps to measure the effectiveness of or the success of the environmental impact mitigation measures.
 There are number of good reasons why an effective environmental management plan is needed for any such development, which can be summarised as follows.